Secure attachment beats genetic disposition in ADHD

 2.1.2.
 5-HTTLPR short - Depression chance/risk gene polymorphism

 People with the (short) risk variant of the serotonin transporter gene SLC6A4, the 5-HTTLPR short polymorphism,27 have a higher risk of depression.
-However, the increased risk of depression only exists if a 5-HTTLPR short carrier has been exposed to stressful experiences in the past.28 29 In contrast, affected individuals without such stressful experiences are less likely to become depressed than carriers of the long non-risk variant.18
+However, the increased risk of depression only exists if a 5-HTTLPR short carrier has been exposed to stressful experiences in the past.28 29 In contrast, people with ADHD without such stressful experiences are less likely to become depressed than carriers of the long non-risk variant.18

 Around 20% of all Western Europeans have the 5-HTTLPR gene polymorphism in the short variant.30